lentendu/DeltaMP/README.md

 + __Reuse previous subproject optimized quality parameters__: *Illumina specific parameter*, "no" or a path to a previous suproject execution directory.
 This will reuse the same optimize quality parameters for length and quality fitering truncation if the primers and the options __Type of quality filtering__, __Truncation before pair-end__ and __Minimum length truncation of unpaired reads__ are identical.
 The default is no.

++ __Method for Nanopore read correction__: *Nanopore specific parameter*, either "racon" or "rattle".
+In both cases, clusters are computed with sumaclust, then either until five rounds of reads correction are run with racon (or until corrected reads are more than 98% similar between two correction iterations), or one round of correction is run with rattle.
+Corrected reads are then polished with medaka.
+The default is "racon".

++ __Minimum reads in cluster for consensus__: *Nanopore specific parameter*, minimum number of reads to consider a cluster of sequence for consensus read correction and polishing.
+The default is 5.

++ __Minimum similarity for consensus cluster__: *Nanopore specific parameter*, minimum similarity (a float number in the range 0.2-1.0) between two reads to be included in the same cluster for consensus read correction.
+The default is 0.9.

 ### PIPELINE section